 If you’ve followed the blog or the ‘gram for a while you might know two things about me: 1.
 I am a sucker for a good rom-com and 2.
 I am a huge nerd.
 So obviously you can guess how excited I was to read something that combines these two elements.
 Analee in Real Life does check all of these anticipated boxes Latinx protagonists in a teen rom-com, fake relationship, family and friend drama but not always in the ways or quantities you would expect which might disappoint a reader looking for a straight forwards contemporary teen romance (and it’s totally valid if you are) but which I found thought provoking and delightful.

-Let me backtrack a little to explain: while Analee’s fake relationship with Seb in real life and her true crush on Harris online would seem to be the center focus of the plot given the blurb, in a way they are auxiliaries to Analee’s inner and family turmoil which is revealed bit by bit.
+Let me backtrack a little to explain: while Analee’s fake relationship with Seb in real life and her true crush on Harris online would seem to be the center focus of the plot given the blurb, they are auxiliaries to Analee’s inner and family turmoil which is revealed bit by bit.
 Analee starts off as a closed off character, unapproachable, and grumpy at times and straight up judgy and unlikeable at others.
 She finds it difficult to interact with people in real life, preferring her online haven and by making lists of her ‘rules’ as a way of coping with the many and often painful changes that life has thrown her way including her mother’s death from cancer, her falling out with her best friend and her father’s impending marriage to a yogi and blogger who seems to be her opposite in many ways (i.e. zen, blond, and thin).
 All of this and her own introverted nature culminates in Analee feeling like “It feels like at some point everyone got a manual to life, and I lost my copy” a feeling I know many of us can relate to.

 Seb’s introduction into her life is the catalyst that propels Analee to explore the painful feelings that she has been locking away and make changes and take risks that she otherwise wouldn’t take like opening up to her future step sister, wearing a swimming suit, and making a public speech.
 Seb’s fake relationship with Analee allows her to work through her feelings in a truly heartwarming way that makes you cheer for Analee.
 At the sametime the book balances the mood with some hilarious rom-com moments, teen snark and Harry Potter references for the win.